tmiodon/mentoring/Rhino Parameters Comparison/Readme.md

 ```

 ### Results
-* If the length of two csv files will be different then all files from Output folder will be deleted and tester will be
+* If the length of two csv files is different, then Output folder will be created and in the Result.txt will be
-informed about this issue in the pycharm console.
+information about this and at the same time, the same information will be provided in the pycharm console.

 ```bash
 Traceback (most recent call last):